learn-co-curriculum/javascript-callbacks/README.md

 Now, I could have cleaned every part separately, _iterating_ through the piles of barnacle-encrusted tools one by one, preparing to clean each individual piece with a bit of a care.

 Or I could get a bit smarter about it.
 I could prepare once for each group of related items, so that I wouldn't have to prepare to clean each item individually.
-In code, that might like like:
+In code, that might look like:

 ``` javascript
 function clean(item) {